jumbosushi/jumbosushi.github.io/_posts/2019-06-11-Build-custom-gmail-email-with-mailgun-and-namecheap.md

 I've used Zoho Mail for quite some time but was never happy with their UI.
 With some googling, I found that [Mailgun](https://www.mailgun.com) makes it pretty easy for me to set up a custom email that I can manage on Gmail with my own domain from [Namecheap](https://www.namecheap.com) for free!

 In this tutorial, we'll be going over how I created my own personal email (`atsushi@yatsushi.com`) from the Namecheap domain I purchased (`yatsushi.com`).
-How it will work is that we will create a new receiving and sending route specifically for our new email which will then be forwarded to existing Gmail address for us to read.
+How it works is that we will create a new receiving and sending route specifically for our new email which will then be forwarded to existing Gmail address for us to read.
 From there we'll add a new account on Gmail where we can send or reply to a new email straight from Gmail!

 ## Registering a domain on Mailgun

 First, go to [Mailgun](https://www.mailgun.com) website and make an account.
 The username and email that you use here don't affect this new email we'll be making so no pressure.

-Mailgun has a free plan for up to 10,000 emails as of June 2019, and if you ask me that's more than enough for my personal use.
+Mailgun has a free plan for **up to 10,000 emails per month** as of June 2019, and if you ask me that's more than enough for my personal use.

 After you've logged in, Go to **Sending > Domains** from the sidebar.
 Click on "Add New Domain" from that page (aka [here](https://app.mailgun.com/app/sending/domains/new)).